jeromescuggs/sshc/README.md

 ```
 it's super useful when you have a large `known_hosts` file, i never liked just deleting my file outright because then ~~i would have to re-confirm each and every device you connect to~~ it was a poor habit, security-wise.

+when the script is run with no arguments, it will default to pulling up a quick help menu, courtesy of a neat gist written by @[kovetskiy].

 ## install

 to install this script you can simply run `install.sh` which will copy `sshc` into `~/.local/bin`. if this directory does not exist it will be created.